Subspace decomposition with defect diffusion coefficient: Offline-online approximation of the preconditioner

 For each admissible defect location intersecting the patch, we define its reference coefficient

 where $j_\ell$ enumerates the possible defect positions within $\widehat{\omega}$.
-In this way, the set $\{A^{(\ell)}\}_{\ell=0}^{\texttt{N}_{\mathrm{ref}}}$ exhaustively covers all possible defect locations on the patch via single-defect configurations.
-No multi-defect coefficients are stored in the offline phase.
+In this way, the set $\{A^{(\ell)}\}_{\ell=0}^{\texttt{N}_{\mathrm{ref}}}$ exhaustively represents all admissible single-defect configurations on the reference patch.
+Because arbitrary local defect configurations are assembled online through linear combinations of these reference contributions (see Sections \ref{sec:3.2} and \ref{sec:5.2}), it is sufficient to construct and store operators only for $A^{(0)}$ and $A^{(\ell \ge 1)}$.